Tschaul/iridanus-server/README.md

 - at regular intervals all worlds known to any player get revealed to all players

-- scrapping industry to metal

-- automatic cargo: Fleets can be sent onto gates between to adjecent controlled and lost worlds to act as cargo fleet.
-Cargo between these worlds get automatically according to 'gradients' in metal and population by these cargo fleets.
-Also population distributes itsself randomly along trading routes.

 - there are no more mines. instead worlds have simply a lot of metal on them.

 - ships can no longer be transfered between fleets.
 Industry produces new fleets in regular intervals.
 The more industry a world has the more ships do the fleets have it produces.
 Fleets that loos all there ships are destroyed (intead of lost).
 You can no longer capture a fleet.

-- all worlds start with 0 population.
-All population must therefore migrate there.
-Worlds without population cannot be owned.
-Maybe some worlds have population, but those would have ships defending them.

 - the time it takes to caputure a world goes up with the population of that world.

-- fleets are displayed individually at the worlds and gates.
-If there are too many to display, some are left out.
-Selection works as now over the world/gate view.
-During warp, fleets are displayed at a position that reflects ther warping state (remaining time).

 ## Research